google/lovefield/docs/spec/04_query.md

 ### 4.2 INSERT Query Builder

 There are two different insert builders: `lf.Database#insert` and `lf.Database#insertOrReplace`.
-The former allows insertion of new rows only ( based on primary key), while the latter will overwrite any existing row.
+The former allows insertion of new rows only (determined based on primary key), while the latter will overwrite any existing row.

 Both builders implement the interface [`lf.query.Insert`]( https://github.com/google/lovefield/blob/0146b8c1a951ecc2cf282075e6653d63aac1aed9/lib/query.js#L154-L173).